hughbromund/FINEX/backend/README.md

     ...
 ]

+or

+{
+    "status": "No user logged in."
+}

 ### /finance/income
 GET
 This represents obtaining current incomes
 Requirements: None
-Returns: Returns 400 and "status": "no user logged in" JSON if user not logged in or a JSON list of the user's incomes otherwise
+Returns: Returns 400 and "status": "No user logged in."
+JSON if user not logged in or a JSON list of the user's incomes otherwise
 Status: STUB
 Bugs: ??